ooodnakov/dtsne_jedi/README.md

 Code is based on original implementation found [here](https://lvdmaaten.github.io/tsne/code/tsne_python.zip)

 ### Running
-To run dtSNE with 300 optimization iterations and 30 perplexity use this:
+To run dtSNE with 300 optimization iterations and 30 perplexity on toy-data, use this:
 ```shell
 python test.py --algo dtsne --n_iter 300 --perp 30
 ```